canjs/canjs/view/scope/doc/compute_data.md

 ## Use

-`scope.computeData(key, options)` is used heavily by [can.Mustache] to get the value of a [can.Mustache.key key] value in a template.
+`scope.computeData(key, options)` is used heavily by [can.mustache] to get the value of a [can.mustache.key key] value in a template.
 Configure how it reads values in the scope and what values it returns with the [can.view.Scope.readOptions options] argument.

     var context = new Map({